study-groups/devops/current_steps.md

 nh-remote-app-stop
 </div>

 #### Find the key you'd like to use
-DigitalOcean is a Platform as a Service.
+- DigitalOcean is a Platform as a Service.
 You must upload at least one public SSH key prior to this step.
-To see the list of keys that has been uploaded to your profile use:
+- To see the list of keys that has been uploaded to your profile use `dotool-keys`
-`> dotool-keys`
 <div class="terminal">bash> dotool-keys
 ID          Name            FingerPrint
 22222222    abc@do99         aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa